 \section{Related Work}

 \textbf{Semi-Supervised Learning.} The goal of Semi-Supervised Learning is to reduce the cost of data annotation by leveraging unlabeled data, under the assumption that both labeled and unlabeled samples belong to a predefined set of known classes.
 The primary objective is to assign accurate ground-truth labels to unlabeled instances.
-Existing SSL methods can be broadly categorized into three main approaches: Entropy Minimization~\cite{22,8}, Consistency Regularization\cite{20,24,29}, and Hybrid or Holistic Methods~\cite{remixmatch,mixmatch}.
-Specifically, EntMin~\cite{22} promotes confident (i.e., low-entropy) predictions on unlabeled samples by introducing an additional loss term that minimizes prediction uncertainty, regardless of class.
-Pseudo-Labeling\cite{lee2013pseudo} assigns pseudo-labels to unlabeled data based on the model’s own predictions throughout training.
-FixMatch~\cite{fixmatch} combines consistency regularization and confidence-based filtering by enforcing consistency between weakly and strongly augmented samples, while only using high-confidence pseudo-labels for training, resulting in significant performance gains with limited labeled data.
+Existing SSL methods can be broadly categorized into three main approaches: Hybrid and Holistic Methods~\citep{remixmatch,mixmatch}.
+Pseudo-Labeling assigns pseudo-labels to unlabeled data based on the model’s own predictions throughout training~\citep{lee2013pseudo}.
+FixMatch~\citep{fixmatch} combines regularization and confidence-based filtering by enforcing consistency between weakly and strongly augmented samples, while only using high-confidence pseudo-labels for training, resulting in significant performance gains with limited labeled data.